 March 25, 2021

-Kidney cancer, often known as renal cancer, is in the top ten most common cancers that are diagnosed in the United States.
-Sitting in the eighth spot, kidney cancer accounts for more than four percent of all new cancers diagnosed according to the National Cancer Institute (NCI).
-According to the American Cancer Society, around 73,750 Americans will be diagnosed with kidney cancer this year.
+Kidney cancer, often known as renal cancer, is among the top ten most common cancers diagnosed in the United States.
+Sitting in eighth spot, this cancer accounts for more than four percent of all new cancers diagnosed, according to the National Cancer Institute (NCI).
+According to the American Cancer Society, around 81,800 Americans will be diagnosed with kidney cancer this year.

 That’s a lot, which is why it is important to know all you can about recognizing this disease.
 Join us as we learn about the warning signs, symptoms, and other factors that can help you understand this disease.